mmbman/Katagiri/1983-03-16-Blue-Cliff-Record-Case-43-Talk-1.md

 If you ignore heat, you don’t care [...]
 When I was at Eiheiji monastery, a friend of mine was always showing off how strong he was.
 Right in the middle of winter, he would wear just a thin kimono.
 No [undershirt] (*juban*), just underpants, and a very thin kimono.
 And this koromo was a summer koromo; it’s not warm. *[He laughs.]* So he was always showing off, saying to me, “Hey – how many clothes do you wear?
 Look at me!” *[Laughter.]*

 It’s pretty good, but I don’t think it is great, because it is just like an owl, which can see everything at night.
 Do you understand? *[He laughs.]* A human being cannot see everything at night, but an owl can see.
 So if you can live wearing just a little bit in the cold winter, even in Minneapolis, you’re fine, you’re great.
 [But] not great – you are still normal person. *[Laughter.]* I don’t think it is valuable, because this is nothing but karmic life.
 Just like an owl.
-In terms of human beings, you are jealous of an owl because it can see everything at night.
-“I wish I could see everything at night.”
+In terms of human beings, you are jealous of an owl because it can see everything at night: “I wish I could see everything at night.”
 But should we find real value in such a life?
 Well, it is nothing but karmic life, as well as my karmic life, your karmic life.
 So if you really ignore winter and summer, well, you can wear the very thin komono...

 *[Tape change.]*